Renting an Apartment in Siem Reap, an Insider Guide

 As you know, when we’re not testing out hotels for stories we’re writing, our preference will always be to try to learn to live like locals and we’ll always rent some local digs, whether it’s an apartment in a town or city or a house by the beach or in the country.

 In Southeast Asia, we’ve rented apartments in Bangkok countless times and in Vietnam last year we had no problem finding an apartment to rent in Hanoi for two months.
-However, after we returned to Cambodia in June we found the task of finding a short-term rental apartment in Siem Reap a real challenge.
+However, after we returned to Cambodia in June 2013 we found the task of renting an apartment in Siem Reap more challenging than other cities in the region.

-Initially, we had to do our usual hotel hopping for stories we were working on, but after we’d tried out some 40 boutique hotels in Cambodia – and having spent six months in hotels here and in Vietnam – we were well and truly ready to settle into an apartment with a kitchen.
+Initially, we had to do our usual hotel hopping for stories we were working on, but after we’d tried out some 40 boutique hotels in Cambodia — and having spent six months in hotels here and in Vietnam — we were well and truly ready to rent an apartment in Siem Reap that we could make our home.

-We were keen on renting an apartment in Siem Reap for a month at first, as we weren’t sure whether we wanted to make Siem Reap or Phnom Penh our base for bouncing around Asia, so we were eager to test out both cities before committing to a long-term lease.
-We had rented a serviced apartment in Phnom Penh in 2012, but we didn’t love the apartment or the area, so we also wanted to give the Cambodian capital another shot.
+We were initially keen on renting an apartment in Siem Reap just for a month at first, as we weren’t sure whether we really wanted to make Siem Reap or Phnom Penh our base for bouncing around Asia, so we were eager to test out both cities before committing to a long-term lease.
+We had rented a serviced apartment in Phnom Penh in 2012, but we didn’t love the apartment or the area, so we decided to give the Cambodian capital another go.

-In the end, after we spent six months searching – both online and in person, looking at serviced apartments, long-term apartment rentals and a house – and deciding we preferred Siem Reap to Phnom Penh as a base, we found a lovely light-filled apartment with a nice kitchen and balcony near the riverside in Temple Town that we’re already calling ‘home‘.
+In the end, after we spent six months searching — both online and in person, looking at serviced apartments, long-term apartment rentals and a house — we decided we preferred Siem Reap to Phnom Penh as a base, and we serendipitously found a lovely light-filled apartment with a nice kitchen and balcony near the riverside in Temple Town that we’re already calling ‘home‘.

 After trying two Siem Reap real estate agents, we ended up finding our little dream home on our own, online, and, jumping into a long-term lease.
 Ironically, it was another larger unit in the first apartment building we ever looked at, where we’d rejected a unit because it didn’t have a balcony.
 In hindsight, we should have contacted the owner directly to find out when other leases were due to expire and something might become available.

-The problem with short-term apartments in Siem Reap is that of the two options typically available in most cities, serviced apartments and holiday rentals, the range is extremely limited and they’re expensive compared to other Asian cities.
+The problem with renting an apartment in Siem Reap in the short-term is that of the two options typically available in most cities, serviced apartments and holiday rentals, the range is limited and they’re expensive compared to other Asian cities.
 In most destinations around the world, it’s cheaper to rent an apartment for an extended holiday than stay in a hotel, but that’s not the case in Siem Reap.
 Long-term apartment rentals are an entirely different situation and more on those below.

 You might also find this post on Our Tips to Renting Holiday Apartments – A Checklist useful.